Preparing for Inpatient Rehabilitation

 How do I get into Rusk Rehabilitation from home?

 Patients at home need to be seen as an outpatient by a Rusk Rehabilitation doctor who can make recommendations for admission, if appropriate, or offer recommendations on continued outpatient therapy.
 Call 212-263-6037 for a referral.
+For care at Rusk Rehabilitation at NYU Langone Hospital—Brooklyn, please call 718-630-7425.

 When does my therapy program begin?

 Your rehabilitation program begins at the time of your admission.
-Within the first 24 hours, and continuing during the first several days of your hospital stay, you participate in evaluation sessions provided by members of the rehabilitation team.
+Within the first 24 hours, and continuing during the first several days of your stay, you participate in evaluation sessions provided by members of the rehabilitation team.
 A treatment program is designed based on your needs, team goals, and personal goals expressed by you and your family or significant other.

 The evaluation findings are discussed at meeting held during the first week of your admission.
 You are given a written weekday schedule that includes a minimum of three hours of daily therapy.
 Throughout the day, you are expected to participate, as much as possible, in all your self-care activities.